Project Description

 The ceremony

-The award ceremony will be held on 2 April 2024 at the Palais de Tokyo (by invitation).
+The award ceremony was held on 2 April 2024 at the Palais de Tokyo.

 The coaching

-The coaching will take place during three days, on April 24, May 16 and June 7 2024 at the Palais de Tokyo.
+The coaching will take place over three days, on April 24, May 16, and June 7 2024 at the Palais de Tokyo.

 The contributors